coala/projects/data/projects/rstcheck_with_better_sphinx_support.md

 * As an exercise to get familiar with `rstcheck`, add support for another code block language.
 The languages currently supported by `rstcheck` are Bash, Doctest, C, C++, JSON, Python, and reStructuredText.
+Submit a pull request with this new feature.
 * Create an example Sphinx project for the purposes of experimenting with `sphinx-build`.
 Particularly, pay attention to how code blocks are parsed.
+  Put this in a public repository on GitHub.

 ##### GSOC 2017 MIDTERM